-CernVM-FS 2.11.2 is a patch release, containing three important bug fixes.
+CernVM-FS 2.8.1 is a patch release.
+It contains bugfixes for clients and servers.

 As with previous releases, upgrading clients should be seamless just by installing the new package from the repository.
-As usual, we recommend updating only a few worker nodes first and gradually ramping up once the new version proves to work correctly.
+As usual, we recommend to update only a few worker nodes first and gradually ramp up once the new version proves to work correctly.
 Please take special care when upgrading a cvmfs client in NFS mode.